Managing & Motivation Tips to Achieve High Performance (Part V)

 If this is the case, it may not make sense to keep a full - time staff.
 You can always hire temp. workers.
 The problem with this is these individuals are not full - time employees.
 They are not as invested into doing the job to the best of their ability because they know that the job is temporary.
 Using a vendor solves both of these problems.

-Highly specialized activities requires these type of things.
-Typically specialized /customized things cost more money.
+Highly specialized activities require these types of things.
+Typically, specialized /customized things cost more money.
 Your company may not have it in the budget to be able to afford these things.

 You understand the big picture.
 You understand the ins and outs.
 You know the strategy and plan.
 You do not have the time to execute it effectively or you're just awful.
 It's the difference between an amateur and a professional.
 An amateur knows what needs to be done.
 A professional executes.